Spratiher9/Spratiher9/README.md

 Projects:

 * Netplot🏁 : A small-lightweight 3D renderer of Tensorflow/Keras Neural Networks using only matplotlib and numpy.
+* NewNuggets📰 : A news feed web app based on Google News API and Streamlit.
 * More things cooking..🐱‍🏍